GuyRoosevelt/Joke.jpg.hta/README.md

 ## Trojan.VBS.Joke

-A cool little "program" made in Visual Basic Script and HTML that disables you computer and never lets you disable it.
+A cool little "program" made in Visual Basic Script and HTML that disables you computer and never lets you kill it.
 Main payloads: denial of service, hiding all your user files, changing all you user shortcuts to itself, changing your wallpaper, and blasts Rebecca Black's Friday on loop.

 ### Some info on the version names and such
 #### Trojan.VBS.Joke